 silk-painted and inkjet printed fabrics on linen; tissue papers; painted mulberry bark; silk and cotton threads; hand stitch

-This is the first of a series of large works which focus on particular aspects of or specific incidents which occurred during the Troubles, in this instance the event which became known as the Miami Showband Massacre.
+This is the first of two large works which focus on incidents that show particular aspects of the violence that occurred during the Troubles, the bombing of vehicles with consequent loss of life and the destruction of buildings that led to loss of property and livelihoods.
+In this instance the event portrayed involves the blowing-up of a vehicle and it came to be known as the Miami Showband Massacre.
 The incident occurred in July 1975 when the cabaret band, members of which were Catholic and Protestant, were returning home to Dublin after a gig.
 They were travelling towards Newry, Co.
 Down, when their van was stopped at what they thought was a military checkpoint.
 However, though those who stopped the band were in British army uniform, this patrol was a pretence and two people were themselves killed when the bomb they were trying to place in the back of the band’s van went off prematurely.
 Three members of the band were subsequently shot dead by other members of the bogus patrol.
 The two remaining band members were also shot but survived their injuries and were later able to tell what had happened.

 I did not witness this incident myself but I was present when a vehicle was blown up by the IRA.
 This occurred in Belfast when I was working for a firm that produced textile machinery.
 The firm does not exist any more but in the 1970s and 1980s it was an important employer with offices and factory on the Springfield Road, the workforce being mainly Protestant though the business was situated in Catholic West Belfast.